fabacab/inline-gdocs-viewer/readme.txt

 = A table appears, but it's not my spreadsheet's data!
 And it looks weird! = If you're still using the "old" Google Spreadsheets, you should triple-check that you've published your spreadsheet.
 Google provides instructions for doing this.
 Be sure to follow steps 1 and 2 in [Google Spreadsheets Help: Publishing to the Web](http://docs.google.com/support/bin/answer.py?hl=en&answer=47134).
 If you're using the "new" Google Spreadsheets, be sure you've selected either the ["Public on the web" or "Anyone with the link" Sharing options](https://support.google.com/drive/answer/2494886?p=visibility_options) for your Google Spreadsheet.

+= Nothing appears where my chart should be. =

+The best way to determine what's wrong with a chart that isn't displaying properly is to try displaying the chart's data as a simple HTML table (by removing the `chart` attribute from your shortcode), and seeing what the tabular data source looks like.

+Charts most likely fail to display because of a mismatch between the chart you are using and the format of your spreadsheet.

+Each type of chart expects to retrieve data with a certain number of rows and/or columns.
+If your Google Spreadsheet is not already designed to create data for a chart, you might be able to use the `query` attribute to select only the rows and/or columns that the `chart` you're using expects.
+Otherwise, consider creating a new sheet with the proper formatting and using the `gid` attribute in your shortcode.

+To learn more about the correct spreadsheet formats for each chart type, please refer to [Google's Chart Gallery documentation](https://google-developers.appspot.com/chart/interactive/docs/gallery) for the type of chart you are using.

 = Can I remove certain columns from appearing on my webpage? = If you're using the "new" Google Spreadsheets, you can strip out columns by `select`ing only those columns you wish to retrieve by passing a [Google Charts API Query Language](https://developers.google.com/chart/interactive/docs/querylanguage#Language_Syntax) query to the shortcode's `query` attribute.
 For example, to retrieve and display only the first, second, and third columns in a spreadsheet, use a shortcode like this: